Last updated: 2026-04-20

 Refresh years bring updates but can also introduce new issues.
 Check early recall data before buying.

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (47).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (47).
+An extended warranty is worth pricing out.

 Pros